 In 2014, McCourt’s travels to view art included San Francisco, New York City, and most notably, the Clement Greenberg Collection in Portland.
 In 2015, McCourt’s art was shown in “Brain Storms,” a survey exhibition of selected University of Alberta alumni.
 In 2016, McCourt’s award winning Edmontonian Flag was presented to Edmonton Mayor Don Iveson by Confederacy of Treaty Six First Nations Grand Chief Randy Ermineskin, “as a symbol of their commitment to collaboration, respectful dialogue and exploring shared opportunities” and “to symbolize a new dawn in Nation-to-Nation relationship building.”

-In 2017, Edmonton City Council considered adopting McCourt’s “Edmontonian Flag” as the new official city flag; McCourt exhibited new brass sculptures in a solo exhibition; and for the first time, publicly exhibited ambigram designs in a group show at Bleeding Heart Art Space.
-McCourt had the honour of being named a Hambidge Fellow after undertaking a four-week residency at the Hambidge Centre for Creative Arts and Sciences in Georgia, USA.
+In 2017, Edmonton City Council considered adopting McCourt’s “Edmontonian Flag” as the new official city flag of Edmonton; McCourt exhibited new brass sculptures in a solo exhibition at Common Sense; and for the first time, publicly exhibited a number of ambigram designs in a group show at Bleeding Heart Art Space.
+McCourt was honoured to become a Hambidge Fellow after undertaking a four-week residency at the Hambidge Centre for Creative Arts and Sciences in Georgia, USA.